 In June 2018, GE announced their intention to pursue an orderly separation from BHGE over time.
-On November 13, 2018, BHGE entered into a Master Agreement and a series of related ancillary agreements and binding term sheets with GE (collectively, the Master Agreement Framework) designed to further solidify the commercial and technological collaborations between BHGE and GE and to facilitate BHGE's ability to transition from operating as a controlled company.
-In particular, the Master Agreement Framework contemplates long-term agreements between BHGE and GE on technology, fulfillment and other key areas to provide greater clarity to customers, employees and members.
+On November 13, 2018, we entered into a Master Agreement and a series of related ancillary agreements and binding term sheets with GE (collectively, the Master Agreement Framework) designed to further solidify the commercial and technological collaborations between us and GE and to facilitate our ability to transition from operating as a controlled company.
+In particular, the Master Agreement Framework contemplates long-term agreements between us and GE on technology, fulfillment and other key areas to provide greater clarity to customers, employees and shareholders.
 For a discussion of certain risks associated with the separation, including risks related to our business, financial condition and results of operations, see "Item 1A.
 Risk Factors-Risks Factors Related to the Transactions and Separation from GE."
-For further details on the Master Agreement Framework, see "Note 16.
+For further details on the Master Agreement Framework, see "Note 18.
 Related Party Disclosures" of the Notes to Consolidated and Combined Financial Statements in Item 8 herein.

-Secondary Offering and Common Units Repurchase
+Secondary Offering and LLC Units Repurchase

-In November 2018, BHGE also completed an underwritten secondary public offering in which GE and its affiliates (together, the selling stockholders) sold 101.2 million of its shares of Class A common stock.
-BHGE did not receive any proceeds from the shares sold by the selling stockholders in this offering.
-The offering included the exchange by the selling stockholders of our common units (Units) (together with the corresponding shares of Class B common stock of BHGE) for Class A common stock of BHGE.
+In November 2018, we also completed an underwritten secondary public offering in which GE and its affiliates (together, the selling stockholders) sold 101.2 million shares of our Class A common stock.
+We did not receive any proceeds from the shares sold by the selling stockholders in this offering.
+The offering included the exchange by the selling stockholders of common units of BHGE LLC (Units) (together with the corresponding shares of our Class B common stock) for our Class A common stock, which resulted in increases in capital in excess of par value, with offsetting reductions in noncontrolling interests and other comprehensive income.

-Also, in November 2018, we repurchased 65 million of our Units from GE and its affiliates for \$1.5 billion, or \$22.48 per unit, which is the same per unit price, net of discounts and commissions, paid by the underwriters to the selling stockholders in the offering (the repurchase).
-In connection with the repurchase, the corresponding shares of Class B common stock of BHGE held by GE and its affiliates were canceled.
-As a result of the secondary offering and the repurchase, GE's ownership of our Units was reduced from approximately 62.5% to approximately 50.4%.
-If GE's economic interest in us falls below 50%, they would not have a controlling interest in us or BHGE.
+Also, in November 2018, we repurchased 65 million BHGE LLC Units (together with the corresponding shares of our Class B common stock) from GE and its affiliates for \$1.5 billion, or \$22.48 per unit, which is the same per share price, net of discounts and commissions, paid by the underwriters to the selling stockholders in the offering (the repurchase).
+In connection with the repurchase, the corresponding shares of Class B common stock held by GE and its affiliates were canceled.
+As a result of the secondary offering and the repurchase, GE's economic interest in BHGE LLC was reduced from approximately 62.5% to approximately 50.4%.
+If GE's economic interest in BHGE LLC falls below 50%, they would not have a controlling interest.
+Any future declines in their ownership would be accounted for by us as equity transactions reducing their noncontrolling interests.